psa-jforestier/pypymorse/README.md

 - *TODO* No GUI : `python pypymorse.py --nogui`.
 Start the program in command line mode, the (old) user interface is not displayed.
 Imply `--autostart`.
 Press Ctrl+C to quit.

-- Skip learning phase by specifying dot and dash sample duration : `python pypymorse.py --avrgdot 100 --avrgdasg 300`.
+- Skip learning phase by specifying dot and dash sample duration : `python pypymorse.py --avrgdot 100 --avrgdash 300`.
 You can get the value on the GUI from a previous run.
 They depends of the sampling rate, and the speed of the operator, and your CPU power (100/300 are for 10 WPM at ~12KHz).

-- *TODO* Specify the frequency : `python pypymorse.py --freq F`.
+- Specify the frequency : `python pypymorse.py --freq F`.
 Indicate which frequency to lock to use to find signal.
 This value vary from 0 (low freq) to 10 (high freq), and depends of the sampling rate.

 - *TODO* Specify the mixture ratio : `python pypymorse.py --mix M`.
 Indicate how many sample to discard.
 Basically, it allows to change the sample frequency from full speed (M=1 : 44smp/s) to low speed (M=10 : 4smp/s).
 It is supposed to change the CPU usage, but there is no real difference.